NASAPsyche/psyche-orbit-dataviewer/README.md

 # psyche-orbit-dataviewer
 An interactive website with 3D models that visualized the types of data that will be gained from different orbital phases during the Psyche mission.
+## Explanations

+In January 2027, the Psyche Spacecraft will begin orbiting the asteroid, gathering data on it’s surface, composition, and interior structure.
+This is a visiulization of the data we hope to gain accross four different phases of orbits.

+The spacecraft will be constantly gathering data, but because of distance, stability, and lighting, certain kinds of data will be prioritized for particular groups of orbits.
+Click on each one to learn more!

 ## Orbit Descriptions
 ### Orbit A
 For the first part of our exploration, we will be focused on measuring the